 Learn to ride the waves with professional instructors on Tamarindo Beach

-Participants on this program have the option of joining us on a chaperoned flight to San Jose that will be from either a NY/NJ area airport and/or Miami, which is determined in the spring once we see the cities of origin of the group.
+Participants on this program have the option of joining us on a chaperoned flight to San Jose that will be from either a NY/NJ area airport and/or South Florida, determined in the spring.
 Our staff will be with you from check-in onward.
-For our many travelers from outside these areas, you can choose to join the chaperoned flight and we are happy to assist you with arranging connecting flights into the group departing city at suitable times.
+For our many travelers from outside these areas, you can choose to join the chaperoned flight and we are happy to help you arrange connecting flights at suitable times.
 If you prefer, you may meet us in San Jose and we will help you coordinate your flight and times and greet you as you come through immigration and customs.

 For the 21-day return from San Jose, we offer a chaperoned flight back to the USA.
-You may choose to join that flight and arrange transfers (if required) at suitable times after the group has cleared customs and immigration in the USA, or you may fly from San Jose to your home city and our leaders help you to check in and remain in the airport until flights in designated times have departed.
+You may choose to join that flight and arrange transfers (if required) at suitable times after clearing customs and immigration in the USA, or you may fly from San Jose to your home city and our leaders help you to check in and remain in the airport until flights in designated times have departed.

 This program is open to students from complete beginners through advanced Spanish speakers.
 On day one you will be assessed and assigned to a class of up to five students based on your Spanish ability.

-Classes are held on a total of ten afternoons across the three school locations from 3 PM to 6 PM.
-The focus of the course is on enhancing your verbal skills; however, attention is given to grammar, vocabulary, reading and writing skills.
-We don’t just want you to know Spanish, we want you to be comfortable speaking so that you are able to use it whether ordering dinner in a restaurant or snacks in a café.
+There are a total of 10 classes held in the afternoon across the three school locations from 3:00 PM to 6:00 PM.
+The focus of the course is to enhance your verbal skills; however, attention is also given to grammar, vocabulary, reading and writing skills.
+We don’t just want you to know Spanish, we want you to become comfortable speaking it so that you can confidently use your Spanish skills in your daily life, whether that’s having a conversation with a friend or ordering dinner in a restaurant.

 CENTRO PANAMERICANO DE IDIOMAS (CPI) LANGUAGE SCHOOL